[All photos by BUILD LLC]

 Where a basement exists, the bottom level of most houses can be difficult to visually deal with simply because of the variety of at-grade conditions.
 There are the changing levels of earth, utility connections, meters, and different doors types — all of which need to be tidied up into a unified aesthetic.
 Keeping the base of the structure dark brings all of these disparate elements together while highlighting only the structure above.
 Technically this move adds a 4th color to the Rule of Three, but a darker charcoal tends to push the lower level to the background — nearly in the shadows.
 (One could argue black is not a color and therefore the rule still stands.)
 To further commit to this effect, the CSH2014 uses bronze anodized aluminum windows at the basement level to match the charcoal color.

-As a method to keep water off the window heads, aluminum eyebrows were used at the upper level of the CSH2014.
-These eyebrows stick to the material palette by matching the aluminum windows and panels, while also providing the subtle detail of a shadow relief to the wall elevation.
+As a method to keep water off the window heads, anodized aluminum eyebrows were used at the upper level of the CSH2014.
+These angles stick to the material palette by matching the aluminum windows and panels, while also providing the subtle detail of a shadow relief to the wall elevation.

 A small, detached backyard studio deviates slightly from the material palette of the house.
-Because it’s a different structure and a different function, the siding package changes to a highly cost-effective (read: agricultural) corrugated metal siding but stays within the aluminum vocabulary.
-The PBR series corrugated panels by AEP Span lend a more intricate geometry to the scale of the studio.
+Because it’s a different structure and a different function, the siding package changes to a uniform corrugated metal siding but stays within the silver wrapped vocabulary of the main house.
+The PBR series corrugated panels by AEP Span lend a more intricate geometry to the scale of the studio, unifying it’s roof and wall assembly and complementing the finish of CSH 2014.
+It’s relationship to the home can also be further enhanced through landscaping and a pathway that provides a mental separation between home and studio.

 Stay tuned for more coverage on the Case Study House 2014.
 As the construction wraps up, the coverage on the design methods and construction techniques is just ramping up.